bioinform/somaticseq/tests/example/README.md

 ## Run SomaticSeq for tumor-normal mode

 ```
-cd example
-./paired_somaticseq_example.sh
+/PATH/TO/somaticseq/tests/example/paired_somaticseq_example.sh
 ```

 This example uses the outputs from MuTect2, VarDict, and Strelka2 as input.
 This is just an example.
 There are additional callers that are officially supported besides those three.
-If this command is run successfully, the directory `paired_somaticseq` will be created.
+If this command is run successfully, the directory `paired_somaticseq` will be created in your current directory.
 In it, SomaticSeq TSV files, VCF files, and ada classifiers will be created.
 Do _not_ use those classifiers for anything other than demo purposes.
 They are for demo purposes and completely useless.

 ## Run SomaticSeq for tumor-only mode